eiguren/intw/tutorials/siesta-intw/Tutorial.md

    │   └── disp-0004
    │       └── supercell-graphene.fdf
    └── v0
          └── supercell-graphene.fdf
    ```

-2. The next step is to run all the supercell calculations.
+   :heavy_exclamation_mark:NOTE: Notice that even if only two irreducible displacements have been found by `siesta2ph.x`, four displacement files have been created because `lpm=.true.` has been specified in the input.

+2. Once that all the fdf files have been created for all the irreducible displacements, the next step is to execute a SIESTA calculation for each of them.

-   Usually, it is very convenient to run first the calculation of the supercell with the atoms in the equilibrium position (`v0`), in order to use the density matrix of this calculation as starting point for the displaced atoms calculations:
+   Usually, it is very convenient to run first the calculation of the super-cell with the atoms in their equilibrium positions (the fdf in `v0`), in order to use the density matrix of this calculation as starting point for the displaced atoms calculations:

    ```
    cp C.psf 441/v0/